Friday, August 27, 2010

 -- REO Speedwagon

 Sweet irony.
-So many moms I know are seeing their babies leave the nest too -- and struggling with the bittersweet goodbye.
+So many moms I know are seeing their babies leave the nest too -- and are struggling with the bittersweet goodbye.
 Somehow 18 years just doesn't seem enough.
 Being a mom is a big part of who we are.
 Just like the baby birds who sat for hours with mouths wide open, waiting for mom to bring back the morsels that would help them grow, our children too depended on us.
 After all, we had the magic eyes to find their lost favorite shirt, the hugs to soothe their hurts, the wisdom to nurture their spirit, and the smile to reassure them that, no matter what life dealt, mom will always love them and be their number one fan.
 They kept returning home to us until that day.....that wonderful, yet difficult day when nature tells them, just as it does little birds, that it's time to fly away.

 Some joke that God designed the challenging teen years to make it easier for moms to face this day and accept letting go.
 Haha -- no doubt this does help!
 (Thanks God.)
 But no matter how ready we think we are to say goodbye, when the moment comes, the memories of our baby sons and daughters flood back in and we wonder how the years went by so quickly.